ryanto/acts_as_votable/README.markdown

 ## TODO

+- Pass in a block of options when creating acts_as.
+Allow for things like disabling the aliasing, etc

 - Smarter language syntax.
 Example: ``@user.likes`` will return all of the votables that the user likes, while ``@user.likes @model`` will cast a vote for @model by
 @user.